 Laid out over 400 acres of free draining sandstone, play is possible virtually all year round making it an ideal venue summer or winter.
 Hollinwell was recently awarded a 5-Star ‘Joy-to-be-alive’ rating by FineGolf.

-Hollinwell is managed in accordance with R&A Agronomy advice and guidelines which allows the club to provide the very best year-round playing conditions for its members and guests.
+Hollinwell is managed in accordance with our fine grass consultant Gordon Irvine, which allows the club to provide the very best year-round playing conditions for its members and guests.
+The Club also works closely with the R&A who consistently monitor and feedback on the results of the program.
 The aim is to provide an authentic experience with greens that are dry, firm, and well-paced.
 Green speed will reflect prevailing weather conditions and maintenance practices at the time, but routine speeds of 9ft – 9ft 6ins can be expected with speed increased to 9ft 6ins – 10ft for selected periods and events.

 The club follows a responsible and sustainable management plan to ensure that the traditional heathland golfing experience is maintained for current and future generations of golfer to enjoy.
 Good practice along with various environmental constraints dictate that chemical, fertilizer and water inputs are minimal, and native grass species are nurtured with the cutting height on greens not taken below 4mm.
 Chasing excessive green speed through prolonged low cutting is avoided because it could compromise grass composition and the club’s agronomic and environmental objectives.